Testing tools for React Apps

 yarn add --dev jest babel-jest @babel/preset-env @babel/preset-react react-test-renderer

-Your package.json should look something like this (where <current-version> is the actual latest version number for the package).
-Please add the scripts and jest configuration entries:
+is the actual latest version number for the package).
+Please add the scripts and jest configuration entries:// package.json

 "dependencies": {